 Ezra 7:9b–10 – “The good hand of his God was upon him, because Ezra set his heart to study and to practice the Torah of Yahweh and to teach both statute and rule in Israel.”

 Hi!
 My name is Jason DeRouchie, and I serve as an elder of Bethlehem Baptist Church and as Professor of Old Testament and Biblical Theology at Bethlehem College & Seminary.
-My passion to exalt Christ through whole-Bible theology and to help train the next generation of church leaders here and abroad how to faithfully interpret and appropriate their Hebrew Old Testaments as Christian Scripture.
+My passion is to exalt Christ through whole-Bible theology and to help train the next generation of church leaders here and abroad how to faithfully interpret and appropriate their Hebrew Old Testaments as Christian Scripture.

 I treasure my wife Teresa, to whom I have been married since 1994.
 The Lord has blessed us with six children––three black and three white, three boys and three girls, and the younger three all came from Ethiopia, a land that I love.
 As a family, we delight in academic and church ministry and are delighted to be a part of the Bethlehem community.
 Being here has changed us, helping us cherish the gospel more and birthing within us a love for the nations, especially among the poor.
 I now have so many from other cultures whose names and stories I know and whom I love and long to see celebrating Christ in eternity.
 As a family, we enjoy camping, hiking, canoeing, and moose-watching, and our favorite place to get away is the north shore of Lake Superior.